Guest contribution by The Rational Actor. Seriously.

 At the time, the new system of governors was seen as modern, civilized and far better than the existing feudal Lao aristocracy which it replaced.
 The Lao hereditary aristocracy for the most part was seen by Bangkok as particularly corrupt and rapacious, with many Lao aristocrats essentially milking their peasants for all they were worth in terms of revenues and in-kind labor contributions (the corvée and troop levées).
 The new system was based on a nationally appointed bureaucracy under the Ministry of the Interior drawing on a pool of bureaucrats which had passed national meritocratic exams to both enter and graduate from new educational institutions, such as Chulalongkorn University.
 Few today would argue against the reduction of the Lao aristocracy.

 The next major administrative development was the Thesaban Organization Act of 1934, which introduced a municipal system to augment the sukhaphiban (sanitary district) system.
 This replaced the thesaphiban system.
 The Act was amended in 1939, then under King Rama IX in 1953, and then most recently in 2003, via continuous modernization to adjust municipality candidacy criteria, including population size and population density requirements.
-One strange outcome of these criteria was that, from 1972 to 1994, there was only one municipality in Thailand: Chiang Mai (Bangkok being a special metropolitan administration).
+One strange outcome of these criteria was that, from 1972 to 1994, there was only one city municipality Thailand: Chiang Mai (Bangkok being a special metropolitan administration).
 Presently, dozens of cities qualify as provincial municipal capitals that could be home to elected provincial governors.

 However, while municipalities have been continuously modernized under the Chakri Dynasty, there has only been one substantial development in the nature of governors since the nineteenth century, namely the case of Bangkok and the Bangkok Metropolitan Administration, with its elected governor.